TL;DR

 - Scale and complexity: team size, data volume, number of users, budget size, project duration

-- The business or mission impact: what did the system enable, what problem did it solve, what efficiency did it create
+- The business or mission impact: what the system enabled, what problem it solved, what efficiency it created

-A strong domain overview for Software Engineering might read: "Over seven years, I've designed and maintained web applications using Python, Django, and React serving 50,000+ users.
+A strong Software Engineering example might read: "Over seven years, I've designed and maintained web applications using Python, Django, and React serving 50,000+ users.
 At [Employer], I led a four-person team that rebuilt a legacy reporting system — migrating from a custom PHP codebase to a modern REST API, reducing report generation time from 45 minutes to under 90 seconds..."

 - Situation — project context, scope, technical environment